natemartin/FloodIt/README.md

 FloodIt
 =======

-An implementation of the game FloodIt along with several AI players.
+An implementation of the game FloodIt along with search AI implementations.
 Done for a school AI project.